What Are Types of Emotional Support Animals?

 As mentioned above, emotional support dogs are the most common assistance animals.
 All types of dog breeds can provide help to those dealing with mental or emotional disabilities.
+If your dog is trained to perform specific psychiatric tasks, you may also qualify for a Psychiatric Service Dog letter that grants ADA travel and public access protections.

 The connection between dogs and humans is the best thing to observe.
 Research says that dogs communicate and understand humans better than other animals.
 They are the most loyal animals.
 No wonder why people trust and tell their dogs everything.